Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification

 Motivated by the observations discussed above, we propose to reuse the classifier to define a critic function based on $\hat P_s$ and $\hat P_t$.
 In what follows, we describe our approach including the probability distribution modelling ($\hat P_s$ and $\hat P_t$) and the adversarial strategy for domain adaptation.

-\section{An Implicit Multi-Label domain adaptation adversarial strategy}
+\section{An Implicit Multi-Label Domain Adaptation Adversarial Strategy}

-As discussed in Section~\ref{sec:critic}, the classifier probability predictions are usually formed by two clusters.
-Consequently, as shown in Fig.~\ref{fig:intro} (a), we propose to approximate the distributions $\hat P_s$ and $\hat P_t$ by a two-component Gaussian Mixture Model (GMM)~\cite{reynolds2009gaussian} as follows,
+As discussed in Section~\ref{sec:critic}, the classifier probability predictions are usually formed by two clusters with nearly Gaussian distributions.
+Consequently, as shown in Figure~\ref{fig:intro} (a), we propose to approximate the distributions $\hat P_s$ and $\hat P_t$ by a two-component Gaussian Mixture Model (GMM) as follows,

 and,